 Raffaella Di Napoli, Coordinator LEADER Task Force – NRN

 Yes, specific Smart Villages network activities.

-The LEADER team within the NRN is planning to set up a thematic group on Smart Villages in 2022 (activity included in the action plan of the 2014-2021 NRN for the period 2020-2022).
+The National Rural Network (NRN) started in 2021 a number of activities to support Smart Villages.
+The LEADER team within the NRN set up a thematic group on Smart Villages in 2022 (activity included in the action plan of the 2014-2021 NRN for the 2021-2023 period).

 How are other policies supporting Smart Villages?